lpenz/ghaction-cmake/README.md

 ### `test_command`

 Custom test command.
-Defaults to `ctest .` if no preset is used.
+Defaults to `ctest --output-on-failure .` if no preset is used.

 - Phase: *test*
 - Preset behavior: some presets change or remove the default test